 Native vs Cross-platform mobile development

-Let’s assume that you want your app on both Android and iOS (these operating systems covers 97% of the smartphones market worldwide, so for now we’ll set aside all the other platforms).
+Let’s assume that you want your app on both Android and iOS (these operating systems cover 97% of the smartphone market worldwide, so, for now, we’ll set aside all the other platforms).

 What will be the best option?
 Create two separate apps or just one app for both platforms?